sagivba/I_am_learning_oracle19/13_oracle_record_contractors_Qualified_Expressions.md

 * [livesql-1](https://livesql.oracle.com/apex/livesql/file/content_F9WWD55FZB0LPDH74V0NVBSHU.html)
 * [livesql-2](]https://livesql.oracle.com/apex/livesql/file/content_GAE2LUPS0UA1IU1SUIAZCB7W1.html)

 Starting with Oracle Database Release 18c, any PL/SQL value can be provided by an expression (for example for a record or for an associative array) like a constructor provides an abstract datatype value.

 In PL/SQL, we use the terms "qualified expression" and "aggregate" rather than the SQL term "type constructor", but the functionality is the same.

-Qualified expressions improve program clarity and developer productivity by providing the ability to declare and define a complex value in a compact form where the value is needed.
+Qualified expressions improve program clarity and developer productivity.
+They are  providing *the ability to declare and define a complex value in a compact form* where the value is needed.
 A qualified expression combines expression elements to create values of a RECORD type or associative array type.
 Qualified expressions use an explicit type indication to provide the type of the qualified item.
-This explicit indication is known as a typemark.
+This explicit indication is known as a *typemark*.

+## Simple example
 ```sql
 DECLARE
    TYPE species_rt IS RECORD